Setting Up Windows Subsystem for Linux (WSL)

 Verify the install (and that no distro is present):

-powershell wsl --version \# Shows WSL version, kernel, WSLg, etc. wsl --status \# Quick status overview wsl -l -v \# Lists installed distros (should say none)
+Verify WSL installationwsl --version # Shows WSL version, kernel, WSLg, etc. wsl --status # Quick status overview wsl -l - # Lists installed distros (should say none)

 These commands confirm WSL is installed and current and that you have no distributions installed yet.